 Our suggestion would be for clients to contact our office (or a PM) with their proposal, take advantage of the initial free consultation, see if we are all a good match and then decide the best way to progress.

-Once an approach is established we can confirm ours and other consultants fees, timescales and third party involvement.
-Walters Architects work within the Royal Institute of British Architects structure Plan of Works so a time line may also be evolved.
+Once an approach is established we can confirm our and other consultants’ fees, timescales and third party involvement.
+Walters Architects work within the Royal Institute of British Architects structure Plan of Works so a timeline may also be evolved.

 Once we have established costs and time scales the project can start to gain real momentum.

 If you’d like to know more about Commercial or Industrial projects you can give the office a call on 0116 2541830 and we are more than happy to talk through individual requirements or visit our Industrial page www.waltersarchitects.com/industrial we’d love to hear from you.